Department of Classics

 - 2011.
 "Reconsidering the Matronalia and women’s rites,” Classical World 104.2: 191-209.

 - 2011.
-"Celebrating the Saturnalia: Religious Ritual and Roman Domestic Life," in B. Rawson (ed.), A Companion to Families in the Greek and Roman Worlds (Malden, MA: Blackwell).
+"Celebrating the Saturnalia: Religious Ritual and Roman Domestic Life," in B. Rawson (ed.), A Companion to Families in the Greek and Roman Worlds.
+Malden, MA.
 488-503.

 - 2008.
-"Togam virilem sumere: Coming of Age in the Roman World," in J. Edmondson and A. Keith (eds.), Roman Dress and the Fabrics of Roman Culture (Toronto: University of Toronto Press, Phoenix Studies in Greek and Roman Social History), 47-70.
+"Togam virilem sumere: Coming of Age in the Roman World," in J. Edmondson and A. Keith (eds.), Roman Dress and the Fabrics of Roman Culture.
+Toronto.
+47-70.

 Select Recent Papers:

-"Verres, Freud, and the Collector's Libido," Classical Association of Canada Annual Meeting, London (May 2012).
+2012.
+"Verres, Freud, and the Collector's Libido," Classical Association of Canada Annual Meeting, London, ON.

 Program Co-ordinator, Niagara Peninsula Society of the Archaeological Institute of America